Office of the Registrar

 1. Prerequisites:

 a.
-One from: PHIL 1, PHIL 4, PHIL 5, PHIL 8, PHIL 9, and PHIL 10
+One course from: PHIL 1, PHIL 4, PHIL 5, PHIL 8, PHIL 9

 b.
 PHIL 3 or PHIL 6

-2. Requirements: Eight additional philosophy courses, at least seven of which are beyond the introductory level (i.e., four courses numbered PHIL 11 or higher), including:
+2. Requirements: Eight additional philosophy courses, at least seven of which are beyond the introductory level (i.e., courses numbered PHIL 11 or higher), including:

 a.
-Two from PHIL 11, PHIL 12, PHIL 13, PHIL 16, and PHIL 19
+Two from: PHIL 11, PHIL 12, PHIL 13, PHIL 16, PHIL 19

 b.
 One advanced seminar in Philosophy, PHIL 50